RobertRol/IntercomLightSensor/README.md

 In a nutshell, the sensor-transmitter code performs the following steps:

-1. The ATmega328P-PU microcontroller will be woken up from the SLEEP_MODE_PWR_DOWN state via a watchdog timer every 256ms.
+1. Every 256ms, the ATmega328P-PU microcontroller will be woken up from state `SLEEP_MODE_PWR_DOWN` via a watchdog timer.
 2. It will then take 5 subsequent analog readings of the voltage drop across the ambient LDR.
 The readings are filtered using an exponentially-weighted moving average in order to reduce noise and to allow for the internal analogRead circuit to adjust to the sensor impedance.
-3. The filtered value is compared to the last stored value.
-If there is a "significant" change, the HC-12 module is woken up from its sleep mode and a signal is sent to the receiver (repeated 2 times with a delay of 1000ms).
+3. The filtered value is compared to the stored value of the last cycle.
+If there is a "significant" change, the HC-12 module is woken up from its sleep mode and a signal is sent to the receiver (repeated 2 times with a delay of 2000ms).
 Otherwise, the HC-12 stays in sleep mode.
-The HC-12 module is sent back to sleeping mode (22µA idle current), after the signal was transmitted.
+The HC-12 module is set back to sleeping mode (22µA idle current), after the signal was transmitted.

-The trasmission electronics is depicted in the left-hand-side part of the schematic given below.
+The trasmission electronics is depicted in the left-hand-side part of the schematic given below; the sensor is given in the right-hand-side.

 ![Sensor-Transmitter schematic](https://github.com/RobertRol/IntercomLightSensor/blob/master/SensorTransmitter.svg)

+Parts list:

 ## Receiver
 The receiver module uses another HC-12 module to detect the signals sent from the sensor-transmitter.